AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 This seems like a very simple part of the overall algorithm, but can also be considered an interesting problem.
 As said earlier, we could just make a triangle gigantic enough such that it encloses all of the points.
 For example, we choose all of our point coordinates to fall within the region that makes up the canvas,  and then make our triangle large enough to contain the entire canvas.
 In that case all of the points would certainly be inside the super-triangle.

 A more interesting and much more difficult method would be finding a triangle that is just large enough to contain all points.
 There might even be problems with the first approach as detailed <a href='https://stackoverflow.com/questions/3642548/infinite-initial-bounding-triangle-in-iterative-delaunay-triangulators'>here </a> where the final triangulation doesn't end up being quite perfectly 'Delaunay'.
 In this sense we are looking at a minimum bounding box type of problem, and in this case it would be a minimum bounding triangle, one such algorithm that can compute this bounding triangle can be found <a href='https://link.springer.com/article/10.1007/s40314-014-0198-8'>here</a>.
-But this is a bit overkill as we would first have to compute the convex hull of the set of points, which makes things overly complicated when we can simply slap a big triangle around our points.
+But this is a bit overkill as we would first have to compute the convex hull of the set of points, which makes things overly complicated when we could simply slap a big triangle around our points.

 Here's Matias' method for finding the super-triangle.
 His function first finds the minimum and maximum vertex coordinates and then centers a triangle on top of all the points: